Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Added germanic bronze short sword icon (by Leo).
 - Added germanic wooden oblong shield icon (by Leo).
+- Fixed error which was making special characters not appear correctly, and updated texts accordingly.
+- Added germanic stand ground icon (by Leo).

 * Quests
 - Added On the Vanaquisl quest.